Abbey of the Dormition: Benedictine community

 The first monks had already been sent to Jerusalem in 1906 from Beuron Archabbey in Germany.
 They were interned for the first time in 1918–1921, after the end of World War I. In 1926 the monastery was raised to the status of an abbey within the Beuron Congregation.
 Between 1939 and 1945, the German monks were interned for the second time, and then for the third time as the result of the 1948 Arab-Israeli War.
 The abbey was located in the Israeli-controlled territory on Mount Zion, across from the Jordanian-controlled territory within the walled city.

 In 1951, the abbey was separated from the Beuron Congregation and placed under the direct supervision of the Abbot-Primate of the Benedictines in Rome.

 The community elected its own abbot for the first time in 1979.

+In 2012 the Dormition Abbey ceased to be under the direct supervision of the Abbot-Primate and entered the Congregation of the Annunciation.

 Theology seminar

 Since 1973 the abbey has been hosting an ecumenical year of study for students of theology from Germany, Austria, and Switzerland.
 The curriculum encompasses biblical, Eastern Orthodox Church, Judaic, and Islamic studies.